This 10,000-word guide will help you convert your Pinterest personal account to business and to set it up to skyrocket your traffic.

 Therefore if you create high-quality content, you not only create great new pins, but also increase the value of all of your pins.

 How do you improve your domain quality ranking and get Pinterest to trust you?

 Rich pins add extra information to your pins directly from your blog.
-If you update the information on your blog, it’ll automatically transfer across to Pinterest.
+If you update the information on your blog, it’ll automatically transfer.
 The added information helps to improve your ranking.

 Pin quality is a combination of factors to assign a score to an individual pin.